-I am a collaborator researcher at the Biodiversity and Landscape Ecology Lab - ECOLAND - in the Forest Sciences Centre of Catalonia (CTFC, Spain).
+Since 2017, I am an associated researcher at the Biodiversity and Landscape Ecology Lab - ECOLAND - in the Forest Sciences Centre of Catalonia (CTFC, Spain).
 From 2014 to 2017, I have been working at ECOLAND granted by the Juan de la Cierva postdoctoral fellowship (Spanish Ministry of Economy and Competitiveness).
 My current research is devoted to model Mediterranean forest landscape composition through the MEDFIRE landscape dynamics model.
 I also evaluate the response of biodiversity to landscape connectivity of agroforestry systems through the application of network graph-theory.
 My main study areas are Catalunya, Bretagne (woodland birds) and Québec (boreal mixedwood woodpeckers).

 I made a two-year postdoctoral stay (September 2010 - November 2012) at the PaysaClim - Paysages - Changements Climatiques – Laboratory (UMR ECOBIO, France) supervised by Françoise Burel.
 At PaysaClim, I have been working during two years with the support of the Spanish Ministry of Education (Programa Nacional de Movilidad de RRHH, Plan Nacional de I-D+i 2008-2011) and also in the framework of the FarmLand project (FP7 ERA-NET BiodivERsA).
 My former post-doctoral project focused on agricultural landscapes of different European regions [Britanny (France) and Catalonia (Spain)] and their biodiversity (farmland birds and semi-natural grasslands).
 From a community perspective approach, I applied different multivariate analysis techniques considering the spatial patterns of the regions of study and their implications for the ongoing inferences.